Michael Geare: Biography

 In May 1601, while in the West Indies with David Middleton with the pinnace James, he captured three ships while in command of the Archangel.
 Although he managed to bring back two of the captured ships, he lost contact with the third.
 Its crew eventually sailed to Morocco where it was sold there instead.
-Participating in a three-ship consort with Captain Christopher Newton the following year, he captured two Spanish warships among several others.
+Participating in a three-ship consort with Captain Christopher Newport the following year, he captured two Spanish warships among several others.
 On 24 January 1603 Geare and Christopher Newport participated in a joint Anglo-French operation when they directed eight ships during the landing of armed privateers near Santiago, Cuba.
 Their advance was halted by the Spanish Governor Fernando Melgarejo de Cordoba, both by a single artillery piece and stampeding a herd of cattle towards the raiders, and they were eventually forced to flee.
 Soon after he and Christopher Newport then attacked Puerto Caballos again after they heard that two Spanish galleons were unloading their goods, in a bold move the English and French captured them after a hard fight burning one and taking the other as a prize.
 The booty from this was considerable and after this last adventure, he decided to retire to Stepney, a suburb of London.
 His home, having a small dagger hung outside, gained some notoriety during his later years.
 Shortly after his return to England, he was bestowed a knighthood by Queen Elizabeth I. Upon his death, he left an annual allowance of five pounds to be shared among the families of those lost at sea and the indigent sailors of his native Limehouse.